 In this article we are going to cover three main topics related to Eugene O’ Neill’s play “Mourning Becomes Electra” and those are: “Mourning Becomes Electra” as a modern tragedy, “Mourning Becomes Electra” as a Greek Tragedy” and finally “Mourning Becomes Electra” as a psychological play.
 In addition, we will see the difference between modern and Greek tragedy and psychological play.
-Finally, discussion and elucidation of “Mourning Becomes Electra” a drama of revenge and passion and Electra Complex.
+Finally, discussion and elucidation of “Mourning Becomes Electra” characters, which create a drama of revenge and passion and Electra Complex.

 Please first read the summary or play to understand this topic.
 If you have already done then: